-Early neurological deterioration is associated with an increased risk of disability and death.
-Early neurological deterioration is a decrease in the Glasgow Coma Scale score of $\geq$ 3 or death within 72 hours after stroke.
+Early neurological deterioration is associated with an increased risk of disabilitiand death.
+Early neurological deterioration is a decrease in the Glasgow Coma Scale score of ≥ 3 or death within 72 hours after stroke.
 END is associated with a poor prognosis in stroke patients.
 Multifactorial factors cause early neurological deterioration.
 Atherosclerosis of the large arteries and the development of symptomatic arterial occlusion are frequently associated with END.
-In hemodynamic, bleeding, addition. clinical, biochemical, metabolic, and vascular reactions are associated with earlv neurological deterioration.
-Early neurological deterioration may occur due to the mechanism of collateral circulation failure in patients with intracranial or extracranial great vessel stenosis or occlusion, development of thrombosis in ischemic areas, development of cerebral edema in patients with stroke and hemorrhage transformation, seizures, excitotoxicity, and inflammatory reactions [33].
+In addition, clinical, hemodynamic, bleeding, biochemical, metabolic, and vascular reactions associated with early neurological are deterioration.
+Early neurological deterioration may occur due to the mechanism of collateral circulation failure in patients with intracranial or extracranial great vessel stenosis or occlusion. development of thrombosis in ischemic areas, development of cerebral edema in patients with stroke and hemorrhage transformation, seizures, excitotoxicity, and inflammatory reactions [33].

-Several studies on earlv neurological predictors deterioration identified of early neurological deterioration, including hematoma volume, intraventricular hemorrhage, hematoma expansion within 24 hours, increased white blood cells, and high blood pressure.
-According to the study of Shoujian et al., other predictors of END extension subarachnoid include an of hemorrhage and left hemisphere hematoma.
-Left hemisphere hematomas were shown to have more severe clinical features with lower GCS and NIHSS Earlv hiaher scores. neurological deterioration associated with subarachnoid hemorrhage is thought to be associated with an inflammatory process and hydrocephalus [34].
+studies early Several on neurological deterioration identified predictors 12 early neurological deterioration, including hematoma volume, intraventricular hemorrhage, hematoma expansion within 24 hours, increased white blood cells, and high blood pressure.
+According to the study of Shoujian et al., other predictors of END include an extension of subarachnoid hemorrhage and left hemisphere hematoma.
+Left hemisphere hematomas were shown to have more severe clinical features with lower GCS and higher NIHSS scores.
+Early neurological deterioration associated with subarachnoid hemorrhage is thought to be associated with an inflammatory process and hydrocephalus [34].
 Early neurological deterioration occurs mostly in progressive strokes.
 Therefore, it is necessary to be able to assess the risk of END in the hospital to improve clinical skills and determine the initial treatment of stroke.

 Rupture of the blood vessel wall in hemorrhagic stroke will result in blood seepage and the formation of a hematoma resulting in primary damage after the onset of bleeding.
 The formation of a hemorrhagic stroke zone will result in the entry of metabolic products into the circulation system, which will then activate hormones and release leukocytes from the bone marrow into the bloodstream.
 The bone marrow is primarily filled with neutrophils so that leukocytosis appears as a shift in cell numbers, and activated neutrophils then migrate to the hemorrhagic stroke zone via positive chemotaxis.
-In addition to neutrophils, lymphocytes increased significantly within 24 hours after bleeding and peaked at 3-7 davs.
+In addition to neutrophils, lymphocytes increased significantly within 24 hours after bleeding and peaked at 10-7 days.
 Neutrophils and lymphocytes play an important role in brain tissue damage.
-Stroke patients with leukocytosis usually have a much worse prognosis and outcome those without than elevated leukocytosis.
-It can be caused bv the accumulation of leukocytes, which disrupts brain microcirculation and causes secondary brain damage.
+Stroke patients with leukocytosis usually have a much worse prognosis and than those without outcome elevated leukocytosis.
+It can be caused by the accumulation of leukocytes, which disrupts brain microcirculation and causes secondary brain damage.
 According to research by Yunisa and Ayu, leukocyte numbers tend to be higher in hemorrhagic strokes than in ischemic ones.
-Yunisa and Ayu explained further that the leukocytes, accumulation of especially neutrophils, in acute inflammation would result in more widespread tissue damage in the brain, which results in clinical deterioration of the patient [35].
+Yunisa and Ayu explained further that the accumulation of leukocytes, especially neutrophils, in acute inflammation would result in more widespread tissue damage in the brain, which results in clinical deterioration of the patient [35].
 Other studies also stated that the larger the lesion volume, the higher the number of leukocytes in both hemorrhagic and ischemic strokes, which leads to a poor prognosis.
 Existing studies show increased END rates and significantly worse outcomes in stroke patients with high leukocyte counts [6].